Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/what-is-new.md

 o3 is built using [design tokens](https://www.designtokens.org/glossary/) which allow us to synchronise design decisions across platforms and support multiple brands.

-We're adding support for our first Specialist brand, Sustainable Views, with the support or Deyan from the Specialist team.
+We're adding support for our first Specialist brand, Sustainable Views, with the help of Deyan from the Specialist team.

 The work of Deyan and other contributors from FT Specialist goes into building reusable components that also benefit ft.com.
 Using Origami we're able to distribute effort and benefit from each other's expertise and successes.